Golden Age of Argentine cinema: 1933–1936: Birth and growth of the industry

-1936–1942: Rise to international dominance
+1936–1942: Rise to international influence

-Advertisement for a Havana screening of José A. Ferreyra's Besos brujos, starring Libertad Lamarque, published on October 12, 1937, in Diario de la Marina.
+Advertisement for a Havana screening of José A. Ferreyra's Besos brujos, starring Libertad Lamarque, published on 12 October 1937 in Diario de la Marina.

-The industrialization process was accompanied by standardization in production, going from 6 films released in 1933 to 14 in 1935, 30 in 1937, 41 in 1938, and an average of 50 films per year in the following four years.
+The industrialization process was accompanied by standardization in production, going from 6 films released in 1933, to 14 in 1935, 30 in 1937, 41 in 1938, and an average of 50 films per year in the following four years.
 Following Lumiton, the second company to have its own studios and an industrial production plan was Alfredo Murúa's SIDE, which began producing films at the end of 1935.
-Between 1936 and 1938, José A. Ferreyra directed for SIDE a trilogy of tango films starring Libertad Lamarque, inspired by Gardel's films.
+Between 1936 and 1938, Ferreyra directed a trilogy of tango films for SIDE starring Libertad Lamarque and inspired by the work of Gardel.
 The first of these films was Ayúdame a vivir (1936), which marked a key moment in the economic history of Argentine cinema, since it "contributed enormously to its popularity throughout Latin America and was the key that finished opening the continental markets in which it expanded the most during its golden age."
-Followed by Besos brujos (1937) and La ley que olvidaron (1938), Lamarque's films with Ferreyra were the first productions of the incipient Argentine industry to conquer the international Spanish-speaking market.
-As noted by Karush, they were "international hits and paved the way for other Argentine productions, allowing Argentina's studios to dominate the Latin American market until they were overtaken by the Mexican film industry in the mid-1940s."
-By the end of 1936, the Argentine film industry "was sufficiently profitable that distributors and exhibitors, who had traditionally been hostile to it and later became hostile again, decided to become more actively involved in production."
+Followed by Besos brujos (1937) and La ley que olvidaron (1938), Lamarque's films with Ferreyra were the first Argentinian productions to dominate the international Spanish-speaking market.
+Argentine productions dominated the Latin American market until being overtaken by the Mexican film industry in the mid-1940s.

+By the end of 1936, the profitability of the Argentine film industry attracted formerly hostile distributors and exhibitors.
 The initiator of this was the successful distributor of European films Adolfo Z. Wilson, who formed the company Porteña Films and built his own studios with the initial intent to rent them to other production companies.
 The following year, the distributor Julio Joly and the owner of movie theater chains Clemente Lococo joined the company, which was renamed Establecimientos Filmadores Argentinos (EFA).

 View of the shooting of Argentina Sono Film's Puerto Nuevo (1936), directed by Mario Soffici and Luis César Amadori, at SIDE's studios.